The Exceptional Set in Goldbach's Problem with two Chen Primes: A variant of Chen's sieve

 As $A-A^+\leq 0$, we can bound this from below by

 Since $B^+\geq 0$, this is

 as required. \end{proof}

-By Definition \ref{def:mainsieve} the main-sieves in the construction of Chen's minorant need to fulfil certain factorisation properties.
-To achieve this we import now a version of the linear sieve with well-factorable weights.
+By Definition~\ref{def:mainsieve}, the main-sieves in the construction of Chen's minorant need to fulfil certain factorisation properties.
+To achieve this we now record a version of the linear sieve with well-factorable weights.